A simple way to measure your bra size properly and stop wasting money on uncomfortable bras.

 How To Properly Measure Your Bra Size

-I compare bras to jeans, there are so many different styles, shapes and fits available that you can not simply say you are a size “8” and go into any store, buy an “8” and expect them to fit properly.
-The same goes for bras, unless you are buying all of your bras from the same place, sizing will vary with shape, style and by manufacturer.
+I compare bras to jeans.
+Tthere are so many different styles, shapes and fits available that you can not simply say you are a size "8".
+The same goes for bras, unless you are buying all of your bras from the same place.
+Sizing will always vary with shape, style and by manufacturer.
 If you are a size 36C in a sports bar from a department store, you may need a 36D in a sexy push up bra from Victoria Secret.
 Proper fit and size is very important for maintaining posture and comfort.

 - Use a tape measure right underneath your breasts, write down the inches